-This course is available in the Fall and in the Spring.
+This course is available in both the Fall and Spring semesters.

 Grades: 9, 10, 11, 12

 Successful completion of Math 7 and/or Pre-Algebra.

 This course is the first of two that comprise Algebra 1.
 In this course, the student will gain a foundational understanding of the real number system, expressions, equations, and inequalities.
 The student will be taught to solve simple and multi-step equations and inequalities and represent those solutions graphically.
 In addition, students will explore linear or nonlinear functions and represent those functions on the coordinate plane.
 Finally, the student will solve systems of equations and inequalities and represent those solutions graphically.

 Throughout the course, problem solving, critical thinking, and real-world application of mathematical concepts will be required.